Wesley Barnes '15

 Nicholas Scutti '14

-Nick is currently in Chicago writing and performing sketch comedy and doing improv all over town.
-He recently completed the Writing Program at The Second City and the Improv Program at iO Theater.
-Before moving to Chicago, Nick sang in the choral ensemble for the U.S. premiere of Disney's The Hunchback of Notre Dame at the La Jolla Playhouse, completed the improv and sketch writing programs at The Upright Citizens Brigade Theatre in Los Angeles, and penned the play Ozombie bin Laden: in 3D! at the San Diego International Fringe Festival.
+Nick spent time in Chicago after graduation where he wrote sketch comedy and did improv.
+He completed the Writing Program at The Second City and the Improv program at iO Theater in Chicago as well as the improv and sketch writing program at the Upright Citizens Brigade in Los Angeles.
+He sang in the choral ensemble for the U.S. premiere of The Hunchback of Notre Dame at the La Jolla Playhouse and penned the play Ozombie Bin Laden in 3-D! for the San Diego Fringe Festival.
+He is currently living in SoCal writing sketches, webisodes, and screenplays.

 Sarah Spenker '12